salsa-rs/salsa/book/src/how_salsa_works.md

 ## Key idea

 The key idea of `salsa` is that you define your program as a set of **queries**.
-Every query is used like function `K -> V` that maps from some key of type `K` to a value of type `V`.
+Every query is used like a function `K -> V` that maps from some key of type `K` to a value of type `V`.
 Queries come in two basic
 varieties:

 - **Inputs**: the base inputs to your system.
 You can change these whenever you like.
 - **Functions**: pure functions (no side effects) that transform your inputs into other values.
-The results of queries is memoized to avoid recomputing them a lot.
+The results of queries are memoized to avoid recomputing them a lot.
 When you make changes to the inputs, we'll figure out (fairly intelligently) when we can re-use these memoized values and when we have to recompute them.